FredHutch/tfcb_2022/lectures/lecture04/02-directories/README.md

 but on your machine the path components will be different.

-### Tree

-Of course, directories can be nested and so it's not always easy to get an overall view of what is where.
-For this there is the `tree` command, which will show a nested directory structure as a tree.

-Try

-    tree

-The output should look like

-    .
-    ├── purchase
-    │   ├── egg
-    │   │   └── yolk.md
-    │   └── greenland
-    │       └── ice.md
-    └── README.md

-    3 directories, 3 files

-Try executing `tree` now and see if you get the same result.

-The `tree` command can also take an argument, which is the directory for which it should draw the tree.

-* without changing directories, show the directory tree of the `purchase` directory only
-* look in the `tree` documentation to list only directories (and not files) and try that out here
-* try giving `cd` the name of a directory that doesn't exist or isn't a subdirectory of the current directory

 ### Tab completion

 Experienced shell users do not write out the full names of files or directories.